vavrajosef/nostr/VISION.md

 Displays a list of relays currently being used by the user, providing an overview of network connectivity.

-#### Publish Message
+#### Publish Event

-Enables users to create and publish messages to the network, allowing them to share information and communicate with others.
+Enables users to create and publish events to the network, allowing them to share information and communicate with others.

 #### Remove Relay